An Input-to-State Safety Approach Towards Safe Control of a Class of Parabolic PDEs Under Disturbances: Introduction

+Control of PDE systems has been widely explored over the years \cite{krstic2008boundary,smyshlyaev2010adaptive,CHRISTOFIDES201321,karafyllis2018feedback}.
 Similar to ODEs, notions of ISSt for PDE systems have garnered a lot of attention recently (see survey paper \cite{mironchenko2020input}).
 For example, PDE ISSt have been explored for reaction-diffusion systems \cite{dashkovskiy2010uniform}, hyperbolic systems \cite{tanwani2017disturbance}, \cite{roy2020secure}, parabolic systems \cite{roy2021security}, parabolic PDE systems with boundary disturbances \cite{karafyllis2016iss}, \cite{karafyllis2019}, systems with distributed time-delays \cite{pepe2008liapunov}, and diffusion equation with time-varying distributed coefficients \cite{argomedo2012strict}.
-Notions of practical Input-to-State Stability (pISSt) for PDEs have been explored in \cite{mironchenko2018criteria}.
+Notions of practical ISSt for PDEs have been explored in \cite{mironchenko2018criteria}.
 In contrast to ISSt, ISSf has remained mostly unexplored in the context of PDEs.
 In \cite{ahmadi2017safety}, safety verification using barrier functionals for homogeneous distributed parameter systems has been considered.
-In this work, numerical strategies based on semi-definite programming has been used for the construction of barrier functionals. {However, control performance under anomalies has not been considered in this work}.
-Given the importance of maintaining system safety under physical faults or cyber-attacks, it is critical to consider control system design for PDE systems under these anomalies.
+In this work, numerical strategies based on semi-definite programming has been used for the construction of barrier functionals. {However, control performance under disturbances has not been considered in this work}.
+Given the importance of maintaining system safety under disturbances, it is critical to consider control system design for PDE systems under these disturbances.
+In \cite{koga2021safe}, safe control of Stefan system under disturbances is considered.
+In the framework proposed in \cite{koga2021safe}, an operator is allowed to manipulate the control input as long as safety constraints are satisfied; however, the safety control overrides the operator control signal realizing a feedback control ultimately guaranteeing safety.
+The feedback law for safety control is designed utilizing backstepping, quadratic programming, and a control barrier function.
+In our current work, we attempt an alternate approach to achieve safety control of a class of linear parabolic PDEs under disturbances.
+Specifically, we design a control law that employs feedback from the boundaries and an in-domain point, by utilizing a practical ISSf (pISSf) barrier functional characterization (inspired by the notion presented in \cite{jaya_iss2016new}).
+Subsequently, utilizing ISSt Lyapunov functional characterization, we prove that such designed safety control is also an input-to-state stabilizing control under certain additional conditions.
+In this way, we ultimately propose a feedback control law that satisfies the conditions of both ISSt and pISSf.